-The ILI Professional Practice Exam is a requirement for members who wish to become a Corporate Member.
+The ILI Professional Practice Exam is a requirement for those who wish to become a Corporate Member.

 APPLICATION DEADLINE w/ SUPPORTING DOCUMENTS | 31 AUGUST 2023

 ILI PP EXAM | 14th OCTOBER 2023

 Study Session 1 | 1-2pm 21st September 2023